cgutierr-zgz/cgutierr-zgz.github.io/content/posts/storing-settings-with-hydrated-bloc.md

 ## Conclusion :memo:

 In this post, I showed you how to use hydrated_bloc to **update** and **persist** user settings in a Flutter app.
 I hope you found this post useful.

+I hope you enjoyed it and that you found it useful.<br>
-If you have any questions, feel free to leave a comment below.<br>
+If you have any questions or suggestions, feel free to **leave a comment** below. :smile:<br>
 Thanks for reading! :nerd_face:

 ## Extra :gift: